startersclan/docker-hlstatsxce-daemon/README.md

 ## FAQ

 #### How to use GeoIP2 with the perl daemon?
- - As of `hlxce 1.6.19`, the perl daemon scripts has no support is included for GeoIP2.
+ - As of `hlxce 1.6.19`, the perl daemon scripts has no support for GeoIP2.
 It was written only for GeoIP.
 You will have to change a bit of the code yourself to use the GeoIP2 API.

 #### How long will this Docker Image be supported?
  - As long as the repository is not marked deprecated, which should not happen.